Troubleshooting¶

 Token missing or symlink broken | Re-run ob login |

-Sync not configured | Re-run ob sync-setup |
+Sync config missing | Re-run ob sync-setup |

 network error / ECONNREFUSED |